 Entire House Wiring

 Prices for wiring a house will vary from contractor to contractor.
 There are many variables involved, so this is a general price quote.
-On average, you have to figure $50 - 75 an opening.
+On average, you have to figure $50 to $75 an opening.
 That means every switch, outlet, light, etc. times that rate.
-An average two to three bedroom home of 1,600 square feet would run you roughly $2,500 - $5,000 for a complete installation.
+An average two to three bedroom home of 1,600 square feet would run you roughly $2,500 to $5,000 for a complete installation.
 Keep in mind everything depends on the number of switches, outlets, wire, circuits, wire cost, etc. For a simple ranch home, this should give you a good idea of the cost associated with electrical installation costs.

 08 of 08